 Introduction: The Elephant in the Server Room

 Picture a teenager who eats everything in the fridge, drinks all the milk, and then complains they are still hungry.
 That is what training massive AI models feels like for researchers.
 These systems are powerful, but they are also greedy.
 They swallow data, demand electricity by the megawatt, and strain hardware like few technologies before them.
+The result is breathtaking breakthroughs paired with eye-watering bills, and efficiency is not a side quest here.

-Behind every slick demo you see on social media sits an army of engineers sweating over hardware bottlenecks, latency spikes, and compute costs.
-This is the elephant in the server room: the fact that artificial intelligence may collapse under its own weight if it doesn’t learn to slim down.
+If these models are going to scale responsibly, they have to get cheaper, faster, and less wasteful.
+Behind every slick demo on social media sits an army of engineers sweating over hardware bottlenecks, latency spikes, and compute costs that most people never think about.
+This is the elephant in the server room: artificial intelligence may collapse under its own weight if it does not learn to slim down.
+The question is not whether efficiency matters.
+It is whether the industry can prioritize it before the bills get too big to ignore.

 The Speed Problem